UniFreak/notes/Security.general.md

 - re-evaluate periodically
 - Be completely and utterly paranoid
 - All web application are vulnerable
-- Trust nobody and nothing(including ourown database)
+- Trust nobody and nothing(including our own database)
 - Assuming everyone or thing is tring to breach your app
 - Validat input, Escape output

-#Principle
+# Principle

 - Least privilege
     + User/account